rundeck/docs/en/administration/configuration/config-file-reference.md

 * `rundeck.security.csrf.referer.allowApi`: `true|false`.
 Allow /api/* requests without requiring matching Referer header.
 Default: true.

 * `rundeck.security.csrf.referer.requireHttps`: `true|false`.
 If server URL is HTTPS, Require referer header to be from HTTPS version of server URL, if false allow HTTP as well.
 Default: true.

+* `rundeck.security.enforceMaxSessions`: `true|false`.
+Only allow users to log in a configured number of times.
+Oldest sessions are automatically logged out. `Default: false`.

+    Note: If you use the rd tool with the RD_USERNAME/RD_PASSWORD authentication this will use an active session each time your run the command.
+If you log into the user interface then execute rd commands you could be logged out of your web session.
+If you have multiple long running rd commands and you exceed the maxSessions limit, you may experience unexpected behavior.
+If you use api tokens with the rd tool it will not log out your interactive session.
+If you enable this setting and also use the rd tool, it is recommended that you use api tokens with the rd tool.

+* `rundeck.security.maxSessions`: If enforceMaxSessions is true, this setting controls the number of active sessions a user is allowed to have. `Default: 1`

 ### Execution Mode

 * `rundeck.executionMode`:`active/passive`.
 Default `active`.
 Set the Execution